binhua-zhang/MedSysWeApp/README.md

-# SProj
+# MedSysWeApp
-The project contains some static files
+The Wechat App for MedSys application